 Their involvement underscores just how important it is for companies to put the new data and analytics to use and get closer to their customers.
 This shared agenda - recently described by Forrester Research CEO George Colony as a new Age of the Customer - is going to forever change the customer experience.
 But the road ahead includes unique technology challenges as well.

 A New Class of Enterprise Systems

-Digital is at the core of everything we do in marketing and the delivery of cloud marketing technology is undergoing an exciting revolution.
+Digital is at the core of everything we do in marketing and the delivery of online marketing technology is undergoing an exciting revolution.
 What we once called “marketing automation” has developed strong new muscles and evolved into a broad, ultra-high-scale, analytically powered enterprise customer platform.
 The technology has broken out of the marketing department to become essential to vast transformation projects and a strategic weapon in business.

 The explosion in the number of touchpoints and interactions is far beyond what most organizations are used to handling.
 There’s no hope of transforming the organization without a way to hear and analyze the totality of all this new information.
 That’s why prescriptive and at-scale technologies will play an integral role in this digital transformation.

 The volume of information and interactions that companies need to understand as they engage their customers will be unprecedented.
 They’ll take the form of more than one billion customer touchpoints per day - that tell a story about a customer, and require a company to listen, learn and speak in a consistent, relevant and meaningful way at every stage of the customer journey.